Flutterando/modular/flutter_modular/README.md

 ## What is Flutter Modular?

 As an application project grows and becomes complex, it's hard to keep your code and project structure maintainable and reusable.
-Modular provides a bunch of Flutter-suiting solutions to deal with this problem, like dependency injection, routing system and the "disposable singleton" system (that is, Modular disposes the injected module automatically as it is out of scope).
+Modular provides a bunch of Flutter-suiting solutions to deal with this problem, like dependency injection, routing system and the "disposable singleton" system (that is, Modular disposes the injected module automatically when it goes out of scope).

 Modular's dependency injection system has out-of-the-box support for any state management system, managing your application memory usage.